 Did you know the park has over 20 miles of hiking trails?
 The trails vary from easy, riverside strolls to four-mile hikes across Civil War battlefields to eight-mile adventures on the tops of mountains.
-To learn more about the park's various trails and to download trail maps, please visit the Hikes page on our website.
+Visit our Hikes page for a full list of options.

 Join a ranger to experience the stories and scenery of Harpers Ferry National Historical Park.
 Check the Ranger Programs page for more details and to view the park calendar.

 The park offers great options for outdoor recreation.

 See our recommendations for enjoying Harpers Ferry and the surrounding area via bicycle on our Bicycling page.

 The cliff faces within Harpers Ferry National Historical Park are widely considered to be some of the best climbing in the area, drawing visitors to the cliffs each year.
 Visit our Climbing page for more information.

 Picnicking is available at Harpers Ferry National Historical Park at a designated picnic area adjacent to the Visitor Center parking lot (171 Shoreline Drive, Harpers Ferry, WV 25425).